lesego1005/lesego1005/README.md

 ## 🚀 What I Do

-I'm passionate about building **end-to-end data solutions** that don't just look good in demos—they solve real business problems.
+I'm passionate about building **end-to-end data solutions** that don't just look good in demos.
+They solve real business problems.
 From ETL pipelines that never break to dashboards that actually get used, I focus on creating tools that make people's work lives easier.

 **Mission:** Turning raw data into actionable insights and building automation that actually works